 If a parasitic cause (E histolytica, B coli) is suspected, consider a stool examination, serology, or scrapings of mucosal ulcerations to identify the organism.

 In a child with suspected inflammatory bowel disease (IBD), colonoscopy is the test of choice and should never be omitted if the patient’s condition is stable enough to allow the test to be performed.
-If Crohn disease (CD) is being considered, upper gastrointestinal (GI) endoscopy and radiography with barium swallow and small-bowel follow-through must also be done.
-In some institutions, magnetic resonance enterography has now replaced conventional small bowel barium enemas and CT scans in evaluating patients radiologically for IBD.
+If Crohn disease (CD) is being considered, upper gastrointestinal (GI) endoscopy and radiography with upper GI small-bowel follow-through must also be done.
+In many institutions, magnetic resonance enterography has now replaced conventional small bowel barium studies and CT scans in evaluating patients radiologically for IBD.

 Blood studies should include a complete blood count (CBC); levels of serum electrolytes, blood urea nitrogen (BUN), creatinine, and C-reactive protein (CRP); and liver function test results (eg, transaminases, total protein, serum albumin, and PT).
 CRP is elevated in as many as 90% of patients with CD and in more than 50% of those with ulcerative colitis (UC).
 Thrombocytosis and hypoalbuminemia correlate best with histologic inflammation of the colon in UC.
 Acute-phase reactants are more likely to be elevated in patients with CD than in those with UC.

-Stool blood and fecal leukocytes may indicate the presence of active inflammation.
-Stool calprotectin and lactoferrin are useful nonvalidated measures of intestinal inflammation.
+Stool calprotectin and lactoferrin are useful, nonvalidated measures of intestinal inflammation.

 Assessment of skeletal age is indicated in children with short stature.